MOS 0211: Counterintelligence/HUMINT Specialist

-The Marine Corps Intelligence Community is a unique group of Marines who work closely with other Intelligence assets in the field.
-As a Human Intelligence Specialist, you can also be tasked to engage in counterintelligence in order to identify and de-escalate the threat of hostile combatants and intelligence organizations.
-The Marines who join this MOS can do so from any MOS with a lateral move.
+The Marine Corps Intelligence Community is a unique group of Marines who work closely with other intelligence assets in the field.
+As a Human Intelligence Specialist, you can also be tasked to engage in counterintelligence to identify and de-escalate the threat of hostile combatants and intelligence organizations.
+The Marines who join this military occupational specialty (MOS) can do so from any other MOS with a lateral move.
 There is a relaxed uniform appearance allowing for beards and "less than military grooming standards."
-Counter Intelligence and Human Intelligence Specialists go undercover to find information that is helpful to their fellow Marines as well as can save the lives of Americans overseas and at home.
+Counter Intelligence (CI) and Human Intelligence Specialists (HUMINT) go undercover to find information that is helpful to their fellow Marines as well as can save the lives of Americans overseas and at home.

 Definitions of Counter Intelligence and Human Intelligence

-Counter Intelligence - Organized activity of an intelligence service designed to block an enemy's sources of information, to deceive the enemy, to prevent sabotage, and to gather political and military information.
-(Merriam-Webster) Counter Intelligence scan for people/enemy agencies engaged in espionage, sabotage, subversion or terrorism.
+Counter Intelligence includes organized activity of an intelligence service designed to block an enemy's sources of information, to deceive the enemy, to prevent sabotage, and to gather political and military information.
+Counter Intelligence officers scan for people or enemy agencies engaged in espionage, sabotage, subversion, or terrorism.

-Human Intelligence - (HUMINT) is defined as any information that can be gathered from human sources.
-The National Clandestine Service (NCS) is the branch of the CIA responsible for the collection of HUMINT. (www.cia.gov) HUMINT activities are designed to obtain intelligence information using human beings as both sources and collectors.
+Human Intelligence is defined as any information that can be gathered from human sources.
+The National Clandestine Service is the branch of the CIA responsible for the collection of HUMINT.
+HUMINT activities are designed to obtain intelligence information using human beings as both sources and collectors.

 CI/HUMINT specialists must learn to be adept in both CI / HUMINT and must grow to have a working knowledge of the organizations, operations, and techniques employed by foreign intelligence services and terrorist organizations.
 HUMINT is gathered by interrogation, debriefing, and screening.
 Many 0211s will specialize in a foreign language or use interpreters in deployed to areas that do not speak the language of the Marines.
 With this skill set of language, they may, in turn, exploit foreign language documents and recordings.